nythrox/effects.js/docs/Handlers.md

 ### Handlers
-Handlers are responsible for catching the effect call and returning a result (resume) or skipping the computation and returning a value
-To create a handler you can use the curried function `handler`, which receives as a first argument a map of handlers, and the second the program to be handled
+Handlers are responsible for catching the effect call and resuming with a result (optional) To create a handler you can use the curried function `handler`, which receives as a first argument a map of handlers, and the second the program to be handled
 ```javascript
 const withLog = handler({